ToeBee/ChangesetMD/README.md

 Table Structure
 ------------
-ChangesetMD populates one table with the following structure:
+ChangesetMD populates two tables with the following structure:

 osm\_changeset:
+Primary table of all changesets with the following columns:
 - `id`: changeset ID
 - `created_at/closed_at`: create/closed time
 - `num_changes`: number of objects changed